google/turbinia/docs/user/recipes.md

 sections and they can contain a `globals` section and zero or more Task sections.
 Each Task section must contain a `task:` key that references the relevant Task that the section applies to.
-Other keys in either the `globals` or task sections must match the pre-defined keys for those sections.
+Other keys in either the `globals` or Task sections must match the pre-defined keys for those sections.
 Here is a snapshot of the pre-defined variables allowed in the `globals` section along with the defaults:
 ```